 We take data handling and information sharing seriously.
-Freshfield Nursery School staff have received appropriate training in relation to information sharing and confidentiality.
-We have a trained Data Protection Officer (DPO) as required by the General Data Protection Regulations

-(GDPR) to ensure that our school/college is complaint with confidentiality and information sharing requirements.
-Our DPO is - igschoolsupport@stockport.gov.uk
+School/college staff have received appropriate training in relation to information sharing and confidentiality.
+We have a trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school/college is compliant with confidentiality and information sharing requirements.
+Our DPO is igschools@stockport.gov.uk